uozuAho/pandemic_ddd/readme.md

 - implement all game rules. left:
   - role special abilities
     - dispatcher: https://boardgames.stackexchange.com/questions/9035/what-are-legal-ways-to-use-the-dispatchers-special-ability-in-pandemic
-      - as an action: move any pawn to the location of any other pawn
-        - add to all commands generator
       - move other players' pawns as if they are your own. including eg charter flight, using own cards
         - drive ferry
         - direct flight